dguasch89/poker-league/README.md

 <h2>Uxland Poker League</h2>
 </div>

-An app to handle internal poker league.
+An app to handle our internal poker league.
 Shows all played seasons, best players, standings, schedules, rules and more.
 Check it out!

-### Build with
+### Built with

 - React
 - TypeScript